Sushmit-Biswas/Mock-Mate/README.md

     ```

 3.  **Set up Environment Variables:**
     Create a `.env.local` file in the root directory and add the necessary environment variables.
-Refer to `.env.example` (if available) or the required keys below:
+Refer to `.env.example` or the required keys below:
     ```plaintext
     # Firebase Configuration (obtain from your Firebase project console)
     NEXT_PUBLIC_FIREBASE_API_KEY=